Alfred Knox: Political career

-At the 1924 general election, he was elected as a Conservative Member of Parliament (MP) for Wycombe, defeating the sitting Liberal MP Lady Terrington.
+At the 1924 general election, Knox was elected as a Conservative Member of Parliament (MP) for Wycombe, defeating the sitting Liberal MP Lady Terrington.
 He held his seat during the 1929 general election and through subsequent general elections, serving in the House of Commons until the 1945 general election.
 In 1934, Knox argued against Indian self-government by stating "India, diverse in races and creed and united only by Britain, is not ready for democracy."
 His parliamentary questions mainly concerned the Stalinist Soviet Union and the threat of Hitler as well as the rearmament of Britain during the interwar period.
 Knox remained a strong opponent of Communism throughout his career and following the 1939 Soviet invasion of Finland during World War II, he campaigned to give military support to the Finns.

+Personal life

+In 1915, he married Edith Mary Boyle (died 1959), the widow of Richard Boyle, daughter of Col. Frederick John Colin Halkett, and granddaughter of Sir Colin Halkett.

-He died on 9 March 1964.
+After a short illness, he died on 9 March 1964 at King Edward VII Hospital, Windsor.

-In Fiction
+In fiction

 Knox is depicted in the book August 1914 by Aleksandr Solzhenitsyn, as a somewhat troublesome attache as General Samsonov attempts to lead his army through East Prussia.